 - Spark: A weekly show focusing on technology and its relationship with culture

-- The Sunday Edition: The Sunday morning current affairs and culture show.
+- The Sunday Magazine: The Sunday morning current affairs and culture show.

 - The World at Six/The World This Weekend: The main evening news show.

 Radio One has certain quotas of locally-produced content during the morning rush hour, lunch hour, and evening rush hour.
 This usually takes the form of a local morning show, a province-wide afternoon call-in show, a local or province-wide afternoon show, a weekend regional morning show, and a Saturday afternoon regional arts program (depending on population).

 Radio One used to have at least one Radio Drama running as well until budget cuts forced the corporation to end the practice.
 These included:

 - Afghanada: Essentially Canada's Tour of Duty, about Canada soldiers serving in Afghanistan.

 - Backbencher: The misadventures of a rookie backbencher Member of Parliament serving in Canada's federal parliament in Ottawa.

 - Canadia: 2056: A satire on the War on Terror and Canada's role therein, set on the starship Canadia, the only Canadian contribution to an American interstellar invasion fleet.
 The ship specialize in toilet repair.